manyasone/scripts/README.md

  		- The other params must be prefixed with a '-' and can be combined (e.g. -bri to build a release apk and deploy it to the device).
  			- b -> Build new apk
  			- r -> Use release apk
- 			- i -> Deploy apk to device
+ 			- i -> Install apk to device
  		 	- u -> Uplad apk to crashlytics
  		 	- v -> Reset build version code
  		 	- d -> Delete apk before installing